Strategy + Business helps us admit that a great strategy should simply be unique, specific, and complete.

 Strategy concepts should stimulate your thinking without substituting for it ... they should enhance your strategy without becoming it.

-The key point is that your strategy can evolve but should be at the center of everything you do.
-The latest buzzword techniques should inspire your options but not distract you from your goals.
-In the last 50 years we have seen many flavors ...
+The key point is that your strategy can evolve but should always be at the center of everything you do.
+The latest buzzword techniques should inspire your options but not distract you from your goals...

 In the 1960s and 1970s, the hot concepts were the experience curve, the growth-share matrix, and SWOT (strengths, weaknesses, opportunities, and threats) analysis.
 The 1980s gave us five forces, value chain strategy, scenario planning, and total quality management.
 In the 1990s, business process engineering, customer loyalty, competing for time, competing for the future (core competencies), and growth horizons gained traction.
 Those ideas were followed by co-opetition, BHAGs (big, hairy, audacious goals), growth adjacencies, Kanban, and blue oceans in the 2000s.
 Now we are believers in lean startup, disruptive innovation, digital strategy, transient advantage, and agile.